tansla/tansla/README.md

 ### Hi there 👋

+My name is Tatiana, I have MS in STEM, welcome to my GitHub page!

+On this page, I mainly save my code for studies and pet-project tasks.

 - 🌱 I’m currently learning Data Science at [Y-Data](https://ydata.co.il/)
 - 💬 Ask me about how to achieve your business goals!
 -  📫 You could reach me via [LinkedIn](https://www.linkedin.com/in/tbarladyan/)